brainysmurf/datastoresync/README.md

     """ Just define the name, i.e. source.users """
     _name = 'users'

+class groups_branch_mixin:
+    _name = 'groups'

 class SourceUsersBranch(SourceBranches, users_branch_mixin):
     """
     The source.users branch uses the SourceImporter for the importer and the SourceUser class for the objects
     """
+    _klass = '__main__.SourceUser'
     _importer = '__main__.SourceImporter'
-    _klass = '__main__.SourceUser'

 class SourceUser(dss.model.Base):
     """
-    When we read it in, from source, we are given a 'lastfirst' property but each side of the datastore needs to have the .users branch have a 'name' property so we define the name property as a derivation of the lastfirst one.
+    Each object in source.users is an instance of this class

+    No __init__ method is required, you can assume that the object has been augmented with self.properties where properties are the columns provided in the CSV.
     """

     @property
     def name(self):
         """
-        Illustrates the following:
-           1) Use single-underline variable names for variables that are not a part of the syncing operations (they are ignored by the framework)
-           2) Use properties to create derived values
+        The importer populates the objects, but the source data does not have a "name" just a "lastfirst", so we define the name property as a derivation of the lastfirst one.
+        Note that this lastfirst property starts with an underscore which indicates that the framework should ignore it.
         """
-        self._last, self._first = [s.strip(' ') for s in self._lastfirst.split(',')]
+        self.lastname, self.firstname = [s.strip(' ') for s in self._lastfirst.split(',')]
-        return "{_first} {_last}".format(self)
+        return "{firstname} {lastname}".format(self)

-class Dest(dss.trees.DataStoreTree):
-    _branches = '__main__.DestBranches'

-class DestUser(DestBranches):
-    _name = '

-class MyCSVImporter(dss.importers.CSVImporter):
+class SourceImporter(dss.importers.CSVImporter):
     def get_path(self):
         return "/tmp/file.csv"   # or wherever

     # def readin(self):
     #      this function does not need to be defined because the imported class has code that handles it

+class Dest(dss.trees.DataStoreTree):
+    _branches = '__main__.DestBranches'

+class DestUser(DestBranches):
+    _name = ''

 class MyPGImporter(dss.importers.PostgressImporter):
     def readin(self):